mse-tsm-mobcom-class/mse-tsm-mobcom-project-quiz-m-m-dispenser/README.md

 [![Class Diagram](https://abload.de/thumb/classdiagram1tpjon.png)](https://abload.de/image.php?img=classdiagram1tpjon.png)

+### Sensor and Actuator

+The visualisation of the sensor data and acutator state is made in the question view.
+In the bottom on the left side the filling level of the dispenser is displayed.
+The filling level is shown in percentage (calculation made by distance and container size).
+In the bottom on the middle the state of the actuator (servo) is displayed.
+If the servo is waiting the text "nothing to take" is displayed otherwise the text "grab your m&m" is shown.

+Another visualisation of the sensor state is our anti-theft system.
+If the lid of the dispenser will be opened and the filling level before is higher than 20% a toast with the text "Attention Content is stolen" is displayed.
+The color of the text of this toast is red.

 ### Firebase (Backend)

 As a backend we used Firebase Real time data to syncronize the App with the necessary data and Firebase Auth to authenticate users and store there scores.